sajidjahabarali/sajidjahabarali/README.md

-# Hi there, I'm Sajid Jahabarali! 👋
+# Hi there, I'm Sajid Jahabar Ali! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a keen interest in web development, open-source projects, and learning new technologies.